tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 Back outside, the world seemed like it had been put on pause while we were gone.
 There was no traffic due to the closed roads, and in looking around the empty parking lot, I realized that there had never been any cars for the employees to get to and from work.
 Things were eerily peaceful, especially in comparison to what I had just witnessed.

-Toby marched he way to his truck and pulled the tarp off of the back.
+Toby marched his way to his truck and pulled the tarp off of the back.
 Very few things would've surprised me in that moment, and the explosive barrels weren't one of them.
 I watched him roll the barrels into the restaurant, one after the other after the other.
 At no point did I offer to help, out of both self-preservation and resentment in equal measure.

 "Time to get out of range and light it up."
 Toby held a remote detonation device in his hand as he got back into the driver's seat.